Boaz-Rensenbrink/scrum/README.md

 Dear Ms. or Mr.

-I would like to express my interest in the position of Scrum Master/Project Manager/Team Leader.
+I would like to express my interest in the position of Scrum Master.
 With a long track record as a project manager and a team lead at Singelfilm and Hocras, I believe I will bring value to your company.

 Although I do not have a HBO degree, I have contributed more than 10 years of experience to a variety of industries and helped my previous companies to successfully expand the client databases and maintained strong client relationships.
 I like to practice various ideas in my life and currently highly interested in field of software engineering.
 I believe my enthusiasm of technology will lead me to a Scrum Master/Project Manager/Team Leader who helps the team and the product owner fundamentally.